a3020/concrete5-ideas/README.md

 1. Make it configurable for the add-on developer whether a URL is required along with the support ticket. (a3020)

+## Forum
+1. Fix the bug with hyperlinks that don't show a space in front of them. (a3020)

 ## Documentation

 See https://documentation.concrete5.org